 - Personal development of your practice and experience

-If you are interested in applying to our Karma Yoga program here at Kranti Yoga, please send your details to Robert at [email protected]
+If you are interested in applying to our Karma Yoga program here at Kranti Yoga, please send your details to [email protected]

 Enrollment is on a first come first serve basis.
 Once we are at capacity, we must stop recruitment.

 'Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.'